 Similar term: metaphor

-To represent abstract concepts and ideas in their stories, authors turn to symbols and symbolism.
-Symbols typically derive from objects — for instance, a dove might represent peace, or raven might represent death.
+Authors turn to tangible symbols to represent abstract concepts and ideas in their stories Symbols typically derive from objects or non-humans — for instance, a dove might represent peace, or a raven might represent death.

 Similar term: motif